scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 You attempt to call forth a demon from the abyss at a point in range you can see.
 Make a spellcasting roll against 2 terrible dice.
 On success a group of demons (determined by the GM) whose combined CR is 8 or lower appear at the target location.
 When they appear the demons make a Willpower save against your Religion check.
-On fail the demons obey you for the next hour after which they revert to their default behavior.
+On fail the demons obey you for the next day after which they revert to their default behavior.
+While in this realm demons summoned from this spell do not gain benefits from resting.
 Each successful casting of _Summon Demon_ in this location over the past day adds 1 terrible die to your spellcasting roll.

 The maximum CR increases by 3 for every level cast above 4th.